 Overview of Growing a Career as a Hypnotherapist

-A hypnotherapist is a mental health practitioner who uses therapeutic methods in order to help their patients.
+A hypnotherapist is a mental health practitioner who uses hypnosis methods in order to help patients.
 These therapeutic techniques often include the working of the subconscious mind through deep, focused relaxation, allowing the patient to transcend their current state of mind, into a higher, more detail-focused state of mind.
 The practice of hypnotherapy has been used to help patients work through:

 - Behavioral issues